omoomomx/omoomomx.github.io/Authorization Test Case.md

-# authorization of the server resource with Cacti for users
+# Authorization of the server resource with Cacti for users

 Valid case
 1. User Log-in Access Cacti with the feature username and password.